tom-foster/tom-foster.github.io/about-me.md

     - Project management and delivery lead
     - Relationship management
     - Data innovation
-    - Upskilling staff through talent programmes
+    - Change management and transformation

 I also have a bizarre amount of experience in branding for some reason.

 Ideally looking to set up a couple of small businesses that run themselves, I have a pang sometimes to work for myself again but at the moment it's not a pressing priority, but I'm open to opportunities as and when they come.

-Future near-time goals would be looking to become a Chief Data Officer, and side hustles!
+Future near-term goals would be looking to become a Chief Data Officer, and automated side hustles!
+Who knows maybe I'll write that book I've been meaning too.

 Oh and this website might turn into a blog I just haven't decided yet. 🤔